 A) Precision Medicine: Transforming The Way Complex Diseases Are Analyzed

 Treatment of complex and rare diseases is witnessing a shift in trend from “patient engagement” to “patient-centricity”.
 This patient-centric approach deals with creating a fundamentally new value proposition for individual patients thus increasing therapeutic success rates, treatment adherence, and patient compliance.
 Thus, 2018 witnessed an increase in the adoption of strategic changes for the treatment of complex and rare diseases.

 In previous decades, treatments based on the clinical symptoms most commonly observed in patients were pivotal to standard medical care.
 However, precision medicine is designed to rationalize various medical attributes of patients such as genetic make-up, prior treatment history, behavioral preference, and environmental conditions, thus developing a customer-centric treatment for complex diseases.

-Moreover, personalized medicine approach is expected to provide a higher patient outcome for complex diseases such as cancer, diabetes and Alzheimer’s which are caused by a combination of genetic and environmental factors.
+Moreover, the personalized medicine approach is expected to provide a higher patient outcome for complex diseases such as cancer, diabetes, and Alzheimer’s which are caused by a combination of genetic and environmental factors.

 - The Real World Evidence (RWE) data is enabling researchers to develop more efficacious personalized treatments.

 - Data collected from a patient registry, interventional clinical trials, Electronic Medical Records (EMR), and medical claim data is further used to develop personalized medicines for cancer and other rare diseases.

 B) 2017 Momentum Snowballing In 2018 For Precision Medicine